akoen/blog/content/posts/fine-line-once-crossed.md

 +++
+title = "The other side"
-title = "A Fine Line Once Crossed" date = "2020-05-22" tags = ["Climbing"]
+date = "2020-05-22"
+tags = ["Climbing"]
 +++

-Every proper adventurer has a line that they do not cross.
-This is a line of risk that they have established to keep themselves alive---one that must be respected at all costs.
-Crossing this line is a dangerous game, and many have died because they didn't stay within its boundaries.
+Every proper adventurer has a line that they do not cross---a boundary of risk that they have established to keep themselves alive.
+To cross this line is to play chicken with the will of nature, and very few choose to spend time on the other side.
 Unfortunately, not everything is always under our control…

 <!--more-->
 ---